Who needs to be present at closing?

 We always recommend a survey when you are purchasing real property, however, check with your seller/realtor and see if a survey has already been conducted or if the property is within a platted subdivision.
 A property that has been recently surveyed should not need a new survey unless something has changed.

 My Lender is getting Title Insurance.
-Do I really need an Owners Policy?
+Do I need an Owners Policy?

 True, your Lender does require title insurance on their mortgage/deed of trust, but that does not provide you with coverage, and only takes effect when the Lender suffers a loss.
 An Owners Policy is absolutely essential to your peace of mind and financial security, and under the right conditions, the cost of obtaining an Owners and Lenders together is greatly reduced.